Graduate Course Catalog 2014-2015

 Certificate in Adapted Physical Education

-The Department of Kinesiology at the University of New Hampshire now offers a graduate certificate in Adapted Physical Education.
-The intent of this certificate is to better prepare teachers to enhance their overall knowledge of students with disabilities in general and adapted physical education settings.
-For more information, please contact Michelle Grenier at (603) 862-1835 or email email@example.com.
+The Department of Kinesiology at the University of New Hampshire now offers a graduate certificate in adapted physical education.
+The intent of this certificate is to better prepare teachers to enhance their overall knowledge of students with disabilities in general adapted physical education and recreation settings.
+For more information, please contact Michelle Grenier at (603) 862-1835 or email firstname.lastname@example.org.

 Students must hold a baccalaureate degree from an accredited college or university and have a valid New Hampshire physical education teaching license or be enrolled in the master in education program at the University of New Hampshire and complete 15 credit hours of specified coursework.
 A minimum of 15 graduate credits are required for the certificate.
 Required courses: KIN 831, Inclusive Teaching Through Sport; KIN 742/842, PE Practicum for Students with Disabilities; KIN 895, Advanced Studies.

 Please visit the Graduate School website for information about applying to the certificate program.